sillsdev/ptx2pdf/docs/documentation/README.md

 being used.
 The following setup parameters will hopefully help.

 * \introAmbigious{```iex```} –  The marker specified will not initiate any swapping between single or double columns (in either direction).
-This means it should not ever be the first marker in a book introduction. (default: only `\iex` has been declared ambiguous, as it is sometimes used for bridging material).
+This also means it should not ever be the first marker in a book introduction. (default: only `\iex` has been declared ambiguous, as it is sometimes used for bridging material).